-For those who, for some reason aren’t going to drive, then bus is the best way to get around.
+For those who, for some reason isn’t going to drive, then the bus is the best way to get around.
 During the summer season (from July to October), the buses run more frequently from Ljubljana to Savica Slap, going past Bled and various towns in Bohinj region and the sights as well.

 The schedule varies daily, depending on which day of the week – however on average there will be a bus every 60 – 90 minutes.
 The bus is run by Alpetour and if you want more information, I talk extensively on getting around the region in this blog post.